cyclus/cyclus/INSTALL.rst

 ******************************

 Before going further on the installation procedure be sure you have installed all the required dependencies listed above.
-You can also find `there
+You can also find `here
 <DEPENDENCIES.rst>`_ instruction to install those dependencies depending of the
 system you are working on.